stayugly/lavamachine/site/content/_index.md

 welcomeBlurb:
   heading: Welcome to Lavamachine
   text: >-
-    Lavamachine is a collaboration between two animators,  designers and storytellers.
+    Lavamachine is a collaboration between two short film animators & illustrators.
 Through our 360°VR films the viewers get an incomparable immersive experience which remains in their head forever.
 imageAndImage:
   imagelefturl: /img/Portfolio-jumbotron-small.jpeg
   imagerighturl: /img/greenscreen-highres4kpic_16_9.jpg